alberthendriks/choco-solver/README.md

 * [Contributing](#con)
 * [Download and installation](#dow)

+This is a new branch to have travis test the solver.

 Choco-solver is an open-source Java library for Constraint Programming.

 Current stable version is 4.10.0 (12 Dec 2018).